-- Elementary and Secondary - First Offense: 0 to 10 days suspension or 0-6 for Condensed Academic Terms - Second and subsequent Offenses: 3-10 day suspension, or 2-6 days for Condensed Academic Terms.
-For secondary students, after the second offense the administration may consider a recommendation for long-term suspension. - 6.
-Chronic Disruptive Behavior: Students will not engage in behavior which disrupts classroom, school environment, or school activities.
-This rule does not include situations where the student poses a threat of injury to students or staff which may qualify the student for an alternative disciplinary program, including a disciplinary reassignment. - Elementary: 0-5 day suspension - Secondary: 3-10 day suspension, or 2-6 days for Condensed Academic Terms.
+- Elementary and Secondary

+- First Offense: 0-10 days suspension.

+- Second and subsequent Offenses: 3-10 day suspension.
+For secondary students, after the second offense the administration may consider a recommendation for long-term suspension.

+- 6. Chronic Disruptive Behavior: Students will not engage in behavior which disrupts classroom, school environment, or school activities.
+This rule does not include situations where the student poses a threat of injury to students or staff which may qualify the student for an alternative disciplinary program, including a disciplinary reassignment.

-7. Electronic Devices:
+- Elementary: 0-5 day suspension.

+- Secondary: 3-10 day suspension.

+7. Electronic Devices: See Policy 4-03(d) Use of Cell Phone and Wireless Communication Devices a.
+Possession and Use of Electronic Devices
-Elementary and Middle School: Students will not display cell phones or electronic/media devices (including smart watches) except pursuant to an authorized purpose or as an instructional tool under the guidance and direction of a staff member during a school activity, from the first bell of the day through the last dismissal bell.
-Except as identified above, cell phones must be turned off and out of sight (in backpack, pocket, or purse) at all times.
-Use of a cell phone is defined to include, but is not limited to phone ringing, talking on phone, taking pictures, browsing, gaming and text messaging.
-Any smart watches (i.e. Apple watch) or electronic tracking devices (i.e. AngelSense) must have all recording/listening capabilities turned off or disabled.

-High School: Students will not use cell phones or electronic/media devices during instructional time except pursuant to an authorized purpose or as an instructional tool under the guidance and direction of a staff member during a school activity.
-Students may use cell phones or electronic/media devices during non-instructional times, including class change and lunch, so long as the use is not disruptive to the school environment and the cell phone or electronic/media device is used in a safe and responsible manner.
-Any smart watches (i.e. Apple watch) or electronic tracking devices (i.e. AngelSense) must have all recording/listening capabilities turned off or disabled.
+Prohibited uses of a cell, or other electronic devices such as a smart phone, are defined to include, but is not limited to phone ringing, talking on phone, taking pictures, browsing, gaming and text messaging.
+Any smart watches (i.e. Apple watch) or electronic tracking devices (i.e. AngelSense) must have all recording/listening capabilities turned off or disabled except pursuant to an authorized instructional activity.
+High School students may use cell phones or electronic/media devices during non-instructional times, including class change and lunch, so long as the use is not disruptive to the school environment and the cell phone or electronic/media device is used in a safe and responsible manner.